Ba4bes/ARMHelper/docs/Get-ARMDeploymentErrorMessage.md

 ### -Pipeline
 Use this parameter if this script is used in a CICDpipeline.
 It will make the step fail.
+This parameter is replaced by ThrowOnError and will be removed in a later release!

 ```yaml
 Type: SwitchParameter